-LIFE SETTLEMENTS.
-The Fund may invest in life settlements, which are sales to third parties, such as the Fund, of existing life insurance contracts for more than their cash surrender value, but less than the net benefits to be paid under the policies.
+life insurance contracts for more than their cash surrender value, but less than the net benefits to be paid under the policies.
 When the Fund acquires such a contract, it pays the policy premiums in return for the expected receipt of the net benefit as the beneficiary under the policy.
 Life expectancy estimates compared to actual results may vary and any extension to the estimated life of the insured person will reduce the Fund's returns on investment.
 If the insured (the "viator") lives longer than anticipated, the payment of death benefits by the insurance company is not at risk, but the return on investment will diminish with time.
 In extreme circumstances, it is possible the viator may live well beyond their life expectancy in which case the cost of paying premiums, in addition to the initial cost of the policy, may result in a loss to the Fund when the policy matures.
 The Fund is unlikely to be provided with detailed information regarding the sourcing of life policies and therefore will be reliant on the due diligence of third parties.
 Any error in this due diligence could have a materially adverse effect on the Fund.
 The Fund seeks to minimize credit risk by investing in policies issued by a diverse range of highly-rated insurance carriers.
 Furthermore, the Fund may encounter losses on its investments if there is an inaccurate estimation of the life expectancies of viators.
 The Fund intend to reduce this life expectancy risk by investing only in contracts where the life expectancy was reviewed by an experienced actuary, as well as by diversifying its investments across viators of varying ages and medical profiles.
-In addition, it is unclear whether income from life settlements is qualifying income for purposes of the Internal Revenue Service 90% gross income test that the Fund must satisfy each year to qualify as a regulated investment company ("RIC").
-The Fund intends to monitor its
+In addition, it is unclear whether income from life settlements is qualifying income for purposes of the Internal Revenue Service 90% gross income test that the Fund remains qualified as a RIC.